comppolicylab/pingpong/README.md

 See [cert/README.md](the cert directory) for more information.

 To use a real certificate in production, just override the `webcrt` and `webkey` secrets with the appropriate files.

+# Production

+Use the `./deploy.sh` and `./rollout.sh` scripts for deployment.
+TKTK this will change soon!

+The prod deployment is available at `pingpong.hks.harvard.edu`.